 We are also interested in connecting with other intimate venues in the Midwest (and perhaps beyond!) and hope to create a supportive network of venues that musicians can plug into.
 Venues we love (and think you should too!) are Aster Cafe and The Warming House in Minneapolis, The Root Note in La Crosse, WI and Driftless Books and Music in Viroqua, WI.

-Artists we’ve worked with: San Fermin (video, Isthmus review, NYT mention), Dead Horses (video), Milo (video, review), The Lil Smokies, The Way Down Wanderers, The Wayfarers, American Feedbag, Rachel Hanson, Jason Moon, Auralai, Big Sadie, Kendra Swanson, Sandler Waggoner, Ray Bonneville, Feeding Leroy, Humbird, The Gambol, Lowland Hum and Gaelynn Lea.
+Artists we’ve worked with: San Fermin (video, Isthmus review, NYT mention), Dead Horses (video), Milo (video, review), The Lil Smokies, The Way Down Wanderers, The Wayfarers, American Feedbag, Rachel Hanson, Jason Moon, Auralai, Big Sadie, Kendra Swanson, Sandler Waggoner, Ray Bonneville, Jeff Burkhart, Feeding Leroy, Humbird, The Gambol, Lowland Hum, Gaelynn Lea and Luke Callen.

 Spaces we’ve worked in: Bright Red Studios, 100state, Maven Vocal Arts, East Side Club, Trevor’s garage.